 The SWS Nominations Committee is responsible for building a strong and diverse pool of candidates for all elected positions: committee memberships, committee chairs, and officers.
 The committee also builds a pool of candidates for the annual SWS elections every October.
-It is chaired by the co-Past Presidents of SWS.
+It is chaired by the Past President of SWS.

 - The candidate must be an SWS member in good standing.

-- The candidate is required to commit to participating in the Winter Meetings for the tenure of her/his term of office.
+- The candidate is required to commit to participating in the Winter Meetings for the tenure of their term of office.
 Summer Meeting attendance is expected as well.

 Benefits of service: